Information Ethics and the Future

 Call for Papers

 More data is being gathered by more organizations than ever before.
 Simultaneously, researchers are collecting data in increasingly sensitive settings, and privacy laws are becoming increasingly complex for individuals and organizations to navigate.
 The outrage over the Cambridge Analytica case amply demonstrates how little most people understand about what they agree to when they sign up for services, however the personalization possible when a service holds data on an individual is frequently beneficial.

 We invite position papers from participants with ethical challenges in:

-- Using data gathered from less-privileged or currently vulnerable individuals in a respectful way
+- Using or managing data gathered from less-privileged or currently vulnerable individuals in a respectful way

 - Using publically available data in ethically sensitive and accountable ways

-Participants should submit an abstract of up to four pages in the CHI-Extended Abstract format without identifying materials to allow for double-blind peer review.
-Papers will be peer reviewed by a minimum of two reviewers.
-Papers will be reviewed on the basis of their ethical sensitivity, relevance to the workshop themes and their potential to generate discussion at the workshop.
+Participants should submit an abstract of up to two (2) pages in the ASIST format .
+Papers will be juried for inclusion on the basis of their ethical sensitivity, relevance to the workshop themes and their potential to generate discussion at the workshop.

-Accepted participants must register for the workshop and at least one day of CHI.
+Accepted participants must register for the workshop.
 Participants can expect a highly interactive workshop, with two panel sessions and two small-group interactive sessions.
 The long-term aim of this workshop is to generate an edited book.

 Submissions should be made by email.
 Please upload any contributions in PDF format.
 In case of any problems contact George Buchanan.